opengisch/QFieldCloud/README.md

 Make sure the host's firewall allows port _8009_, required by the `minio` service.
 Failing to meet this requirement is likely to result in the service being unable to start.

+To create self-signed certificates for host localhost run the following script:

+    ./scripts/init_mkcert.sh

 To build development images and run the containers:

     docker compose up -d --build